-Resident Evil: Retribution is opening in theaters today, marking the fifth(!) entry in a film franchise that’s taken many liberties with its source material.
+Resident Evil is scheduled to make a sixth(!) entry in a film franchise that’s taken many liberties with its source material next year.
 Of course, after this many movies, one really can’t complain about the non-canonical take on the Resident Evil franchise; it established its own identity a long time ago.
 For every diversion from the game, however, director Paul W.S.
 Anderson threw in some sly nods to the games that both delight and disgust fans.
 Don’t have any of the games’ staple characters on the cast?
 Throw in some iconic monsters!
 The movie’s set in a post-apocalyptic world that the game’s never explored?
 Here’s Chris Redfield!

 This is nothing new, as several other movies have tried to adapt their video game sources for the big screen with some…interesting results, alternating between slavish devotion to the source and wild deviations from the canon.